codingMustache/codingMustache/README.md

 ## Daily Trivia

-The internet domain .fm is the country-code top-level domain for which Pacific Ocean island nation?
+What was the name of the first Bulgarian personal computer?
- 1. Marshall Islands
+ 1. IZOT 1030
- 2. Tuvalu
+ 2. Pravetz 82
- 3. Micronesia
+ 3. Pravetz 8D
- 4. Fiji
+ 4. IMKO-1

 <details>
   <summary>Answer</summary>
-  Micronesia
+  IMKO-1
 </details>